Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 #### Prompt Engineering

 AI systems are built around prompts, and manipulating those prompts is important to successful adoption of the technologies.
-Prompt engineering is the methodology of manipulating the linquistic inputs that guide the AI system.
+Prompt engineering is the methodology of manipulating the linguistic inputs that guide the AI system.
 The AI Gateway supports a set of plugins that allow you to create a simplified and enhanced experience by setting default prompts or manipulating prompts from clients as they pass through the gateway.